"BRITISH ACCREDITED REGISTRY"

 "I, (name), do solemnly swear that I will support the constitution of the United States, and of this State; that I will honestly demean myself in the practice of the law, and will discharge my duties to my clients to the best of my ability.
 So help me God."Wyoming Code §33-5-112 provides:

 What legal training do these gurus have?
 Are they under any legal obligation to provide sound legal advice?
 The absence of any such duty on their part leaves them free to promote whatever wacky ideas they want, dressed in the garb of a legal argument.
 This is why they promote arguments like the UCC, redemption, three judge courts, "we are Brits," and others noted on this web site.
 To dissuade you from seeking the advice of a competent lawyer regarding the validity of the arguments of gurus, they have invented this baseless "Bar" contention, which I trace back to Sean Rice.
-Federal and state law enforcement agencies surely desire to have people in the freedom movement following utterly groundless legal arguments: it makes their job easier.
+Federal and state law enforcement agencies surely desire to have people in the freedom movement following utterly groundless legal arguments as it makes their job easier.

 These same "Bar" contention gurus also try to make a case based upon the word, "attorn."
 Webster's 1828 dictionary defines "attorn" as follows: "To turn * * * In the feudal law, to turn, or transfer homage and service from one lord to another.
 This is the act of feudatories, vassals or tenants, upon the alienation of the estate."
 History of feudal times provides the meaning of this term.
 After the Norman conquest in 1066, feudalism was completely established in England (this system had its origins in Medieval Europe).
 The nobility were the friends and court favorites of the monarch and consequently held estates beneath the King, who owned all the land.
 Possession of the land was similarly held at will by other parties below the nobles.
 But nobody "owned" (in the modern sense of ownership) the land; it was owned by the King.
 These "at will" estates allowed an occupant to possess the land so long as duties of "homage and service" to the superior were met.
-See the Calverts of Maryland.
 The most common duties included making payments of rents and crops, providing soldiers for defense and for war, etc. Some of these duties were discharged by new brides: their wedding nights were spent not with their new husbands, but with the landlord ("first night").
 But the most important duty was that of allegiance of the tenant to his landlord.
 These duties were often oppressive, leading to controversies and revolts.

 If a tenant desired to vacate his estate and transfer it to another, the superior landlord had to approve.
 Obviously if the estate in question was that of a mere villein, the landlord most likely would only want a hard worker in his place.
 But for larger estates, there were obviously different considerations for landlords.
 If some duke who was the immediate tenant of the King wanted to leave England to marry and live in France, the King would only approve someone whom he knew was absolutely faithful to him.
 Thus, changes in estates from one tenant to another were complicated procedures.
 And a change of the estate of a duke, for example, required those who were his tenants to pay the same "homage and services" to the new landlord.
 But it seems fair to say that most changes in estates, "attorning," were accomplished by the parties themselves without the assistance of any other person.
 If another party did assist this procedure in some way, that party was obviously someone who was well connected and politically astute.
 It did not require, however, somebody like a lawyer.

 But in a sense, "feudalism" itself was "attorned" and the lawyers did it.
-Over a period of several hundred years, the old common lawyers methodically kept arguing and getting judicial approval for recognition of ownership rights in land.
+Over a period of several hundred years, the old common lawyers (educated at the Inns of Court) methodically kept arguing and getting judicial approval for recognition of ownership rights in land.
 Slowly and surely, the courts began to recognize that tenants had certain rights to the land they possessed and eventually, the tenants became owners.
 Over time, the Monarchs lost title of the land to the tenants.
 While at the height of feudalism in England, a king could go anywhere he wanted and could even force villeins to build bridges for him over creeks, eventually the king not only lost title to the land, but it became recognized that a mere villein was "king of his own castle" and the king could not even enter his humble abode.
 This "alienation of the estate" away from the King to the tenants was the accomplishment of the old common lawyers and judges.

-I wish that the "attorn" advocates would get the story straight.
+I wish that the "attorn" advocates would get their story straight.
 Perhaps they would learn something by watching some movies about feudal England, like "Braveheart."
 They don't because they fail to read and study (or watch movies); they are prone to just follow rumor and hearsay rather than making the effort to confirm the accuracy of an historical fact or law.
 This explains why they build and sell arguments based upon statutes that no longer exist.
 To confirm that which I stated above regarding lawyers "attorning the king," may I suggest Bergin & Haskell's Estates in Land and Future Interests, which explains this evolution of estates from ownership of the king to the tenants.
 Of course, there are other similar works in law libraries, but I doubt that any of these "Bar" advocates can find their way there.
 But if they did, they would be lost once inside.

 who advocate this "BAR" argument are using lies to sell